eliesharae/eliesha-cv/README.md

 # eliesha-cv
-A showcase of my quiz-writing expertise, Markdown skills, and structured content creation
+A brief showcase of my quiz-writing expertise, Markdown skills, and structured content creation